mazhar-ansari-ardeh/BenchmarkFcns/README.md

 To install and use this library, it is just required to add the project folders to MATLAB's path.
 For example, to use the functions in the 'benchmarks/MATLAB' folder, just navigate to this folder with MATLAB's directory explorer or use the command `addpath` with path to the folder on your PC (e.g. `addpath /path/to/benchmarks`).

 ## Python
 To use the functions, please import `benchfunctions.py` from `benchmarks/python` directory.
+Please note that this package requires the `numpy` library.

 # Support
 Any bug reports, code contributions, suggestions, feedback and insights are immensely appreciated and will support this project.